kavia-common/weekly-status-report-tool-223638-223658/frontend_app/README.md

 ## Pages

-- `/login` – Sign in via password or magic link.
+- `/login` – Sign in via password or magic link (or instant sign-in in AUTH_BYPASS mode).
 - `/dashboard` – Overview with quick actions.
 - `/weekly-report` – Editor with auto-save and submit.
 - `/history` – Report list with filters.